firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-65/2019-03-14-imposter-abuser-power-dynamics-in-publishing.md

 teaser: "There is a sense of safety in assuming that we are small.
 We seek the safe harbor of anonymity, forgetting that there is no such thing as a person who is beyond vulnerability."
 author-img: sarah-gailey.jpg
 author-bio: |
-  Hugo award winner Sarah Gailey is an internationally published writer of fiction and nonfiction.
-Their nonfiction has been published by Mashable and the _Boston Globe_, and they are a regular contributor for _Tor.com_ and _Barnes & Noble_.
+  Hugo Award winner **Sarah Gailey** is an internationally published writer of fiction and nonfiction.
+Their nonfiction has been published by _Mashable_ and the _Boston Globe_, and they are a regular contributor for _Tor.com_ and _The Barnes & Noble Sci-Fi & Fantasy Blog_.
 Their most recent fiction credits include _Fireside Magazine_, _Tor.com_, and _Uncanny Magazine_.
-Their debut novella, _River of Teeth_, was published in 2017 via Tor.com and was a 2018 Hugo and Nebula award finalist.
+Their debut novella, _River of Teeth_, was published in 2017 via Tor.com and was a 2018 Hugo and Nebula Award finalist.
 They have a novel forthcoming from Tor Books in Spring 2019.
 You can find links to their work at [sarahgailey.com](http://www.sarahgailey.com); find them on social media [@gaileyfrey](https://twitter.com/gaileyfrey).
 proofread: false
 contentnote: This story contains discussions of forms of abuse
 ---